The Bead Braider

 Group bead making machine, 2019

-Braiding practices in the black community frequently make use of braid extensions.
+Braiding practices in the Black community frequently make use of hair extensions.
 Once completed, braids are often decorated with objects like beads, cuffs, shells, rings, and twine.
-In combining these two practices, The Bead Braider makes use of worn braid extensions—which are typically discarded after use in one's hair—to create braided ornaments that can then be used to decorate finished braids.
-The repurposing of hair extensions not only promotes more sustainable practices, but also highlights the ritualistic sacredness of black hair when considering it social significance and the concept of braids being used to protect one's natural hair from the elements.
+The Bead Braider combines these two practices by using worn hair extensions —which are typically discarded after use in one's braids — to create ornaments that can then be used to decorate finished braids.
+The repurposing of hair extensions minimizes plastic waste and highlights the social significance of Black hair, as braiders create ornaments to adorn braids that protect one's natural hair from the elements.

-The Bead Braider utilizes a pulley system and requires four people to function.
-The machine can produce beads of four different diameters and is able to make use of different extension textures & additives.
+The Bead Braider utilizes a pulley system and requires four people to operate.
+The machine can produce beads of four different diameters and is compatible with different hair extension textures & additives like ribbon or shells.
 It is portable, lightweight, and easy to assemble, capable of adapting to different environments so as to not limit the possibilities of social interaction.
 The wooden surface also allows stains from oils and other hair products to accumulate with each use as means of preserving memory.